gfldex/raku-meta6-bin/README.md

 # Fork Module Options

-    --add-dep=<Module::Name::Here> # module name as to be found in the ecosystem
+    --fork-module=<Module::Name::Here> # module name as to be found in the ecosystem

 This will seach a module by name in the ecosystem.
 If it's a github repo that repo will be forked and cloned to the local FS.
 If there is a `META6.info` but